Keavon/Thesis/src/paper/thesis.md

 ![](Node%20Graph%20-%20Slicer.png)

 <div id="fig-22" class="figure-caption">
-Figure 22: Slicer node rendering vertical cross-sections of an upward-slanted blob shape, showing how the increase then decrease in pen pressure rides the slant up then back down by the end as pressure subsides to 0 (black).
+<span>Figure 22: Slicer Node, Slant Demo.</span> Shown with an upward-slanted blob shape having vertical cross-sections sliced based on pressure.
+The rendered output (along the bottom of the image) demonstrates how the increase then decrease in pen pressure rides the slant up then subsides back down by the end.
 </div>

 One example of a common use for the Slicer is to define the way that a brush tapers with an increase in stylus pressure or tilt angle.
 A more involved example of this concept in Figure 23 approximates the brush pressure contour component of a semi-diluted ink brush.